deborazuanny/deborazuanny/README.md

-- 👋 Hi, I’m @deborazuanny
+# Hi!
+I'm Débora Zuanny 👋 😄

-- 👀 I’m interested in biogeography, data science, botany and ecology!
-Today I am a biologist :D
+Welcome to my GitHub!
-- 🌱 I’m currently learning R language
+I'm doing my Master degree and interested in biogeography, data science, botany and ecology!

-- 💞️ I’m looking to collaborate and hand over R packages and other open source initiatives
+Today I am a biologist 🌱 currently learning R language and looking to collaborate and hand over R packages and other open source initiatives!

 - 📫 You can reach me in deborazuanny@gmail.com

 <!---